dkitley1975/movie-quiz/README.md

 ### Special Thanks

 Special thanks to my mentor Simen Daehlin.
-Without his persuasion/encouragement or blatant telling me I should, I would never have considered to attempt this as as my second project, and for the patience, help and pointers he provided along along the way.
+Without his persuasion/encouragement or blatant telling me I should, I would never have considered to attempt this as as my second project, and for the patience, help and pointers he provided along the way.

-Well thanks for reading all the way to the bottom, and for visiting this [my second project](https://dkitley1975.github.io/movie-quiz/)
+Well thanks for reading all the way to the bottom, and for visiting this [my second project](https://dkitley1975.github.io/movie-quiz/) for my [Code Institute](https://codeinstitute.net/) Diploma in Software Development (E-commerce Applications).